 Field Experience Understanding

-Field Experience Courses in CSD will adhere to both the ACPA/NASPA code of ethics policy around religious observance and the university religious observance policy.
-If a student has a religious conflict with either observance or values/beliefs that student is expected to speak to his/her faculty/university supervisor and/or CSD Faculty, immediately.
+Field Experience Courses in SAA will adhere to both the ACPA/NASPA code of ethics policy around religious observance and the university religious observance policy.
+If a student has a religious conflict with either observance or values/beliefs that student is expected to speak to his/her faculty/university supervisor and/or SAA Faculty, immediately.

 Appalachian State University Religious Observance Policy